About The Scheme

 Adaptive Re-use of Government-Owned Historic Buildings

-We are committed to put our historic buildings to good adaptive re-use.
+We are committed to putting our historic buildings to good adaptive re-use.
 We aim to give these buildings a new lease of life for the enjoyment of the public.

 Objectives